devslopes/blockchat/README.md

  11. SSH into your new Digital Ocean Droplet.
 Clone this repository: [https://github.com/devslopes/blockchat.git](https://github.com/devslopes/blockchat.git)

+ By default Digital Ocean exposes all ports.
+If you have any issues, just make sure that ports `46656` and `46657` are exposed to the outside world.

  12. Copy the data from one of your `priv_validator.json` files into the the repo you just clone in a file named `priv_validator.json`.
 Again make sure this file is *never* added to version control.

  13. Run your chat-node via `node chat-node.js`.
 If you are creating 3 validators (or more) this will look frozen like it isn't doing anything.
 That is because *2/3 of all validators must be online before it starts writing blocks*.
 Once your other validators are online you would see output in the console here.
 Also note that you need a node process manager so the app can run all the time.
 I recommend [pm2](http://pm2.keymetrics.io/).